hubiquitus/hubiquitus4java/README.md

 Hubiquitus4java is a set of Java components :

-* Hubiquitus API : the Java bindings for the hubiquitus semantics
+* [Hubiquitus API](https://github.com/hubiquitus/hubiquitus4java/tree/master/hapi) : the Java bindings for the hubiquitus semantics

-* Hubot SDK : a kit for Java developers allowing rapid development of hubiquitus agents called hubots
+* [HubotSDK](https://github.com/hubiquitus/hubiquitus4java/tree/master/HubotsSDK) : a kit for Java developers allowing rapid development of hubiquitus agents called hubots

-* Hubiquitus components : HTwitterAPI-1.1, HFacebook and HGooglePlus.
+* [Hubiquitus Components](https://github.com/hubiquitus/hubiquitus4java/tree/master/HubiquitusComponents) : HTwitterAPI-1.1, HFacebook and HGooglePlus.
 The API used for the corresponding bots.

-* Bots : it contains the sample bots you can lance for test.
+* [Bots](https://github.com/hubiquitus/hubiquitus4java/tree/master/Bots) : it contains the sample bots you can lance for test.

 ## Prerequisite